trevoriwen/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
 We were tasked by a Colorado Board of Elections employee to complete an election audit for a local congressional election.
 To complete this audit we will have to provide a break down of the performance by county and candidate as well as determine the winner of the election.
+We will be writting a python script that will run the provided csv file and output the data we are looking for into a txt file.

+## Election Audit Process

 1. The total number of votes cast.
+Count the rows starting after the header row

 2. A complete list of candidates who received votes.
+Got candidate name from the value in column C via candidate_name = row[2] Made cadidate list with not duplicate names via candidate_options.append(candidate_name)

 3. The percentage of votes each candidate won.

 4. The total number of votes each candidate won.

 5. The winner of the election based on popular vote.

 6. The voter turnout for each county.

 7. The percentage of votes from each county.

 8. The county with the highest turnout.

-## Resources
-- Data Source: election_results.csv
-- Software: Python 3.8.2, Visual Studio Code, 1.73.1

 ## Election Audit Results
 The election analysis shows: